Pass the Buck (American game show): Gameplay

 Four contestants competed to give a list of items that fit into a specific category announced at the beginning of each round (e.g., first names with exactly four letters, things that are inflated).
 The bank for each game started at $100.
 Each contestant gave one answer at a time, proceeding left to right from the audience's perspective, and $25 was added to the bank for each valid answer.

 If a contestant repeated a previous response, failed to respond within the allotted time, or gave a response that the judges deemed invalid, the next contestant in line could eliminate him/her by giving an acceptable answer.
 If consecutive contestants missed, an acceptable response by the next contestant in line eliminated all of them.
-However, if all the contestants gave invalid responses, the category was thrown out and a new one was announced to begin the next round.
+However, if all the contestants gave invalid responses, the category was removed and a new one was announced to begin the next round.
 A new category was also given whenever one or more contestants were eliminated.

 The game ended once three of the contestants were eliminated.
 The last one standing won the bank and played the Fast Bucks round.